kdbchau/Ceratina-calcarata-Metagenomics/README.md

 # 4. Population Genetics

 ## 4.1.
 Variant Calling and Filtering
-Variant calling was done using both GATK and BCFTools mpileup.
+Two methods were used for variant calling: Genome Analysis Toolkit (GATK) and BCFTools.
 The resulting VCF files were filtered using GATK, BCFtools and VCFtools.
-Lastly, the two files were intrsected using BCFTools intersect The code for this analysis can be found here: [__Variant calling script__](https://github.com/kdbchau/Ceratina-calcarata-Metagenomics/blob/main/Scripts/VariantCalling.sh).
+Lastly, the resulting VCF files were intersected using BCFTools.
+The code for this analysis can be found here: [__Variant calling script__](https://github.com/kdbchau/Ceratina-calcarata-Metagenomics/blob/main/Scripts/VariantCalling.sh).
+Additional details on the population genetics statistics calculations and population structure analyses can be found in the Methods and Supplementary Materials.

 ## 4.2.
-Isolation by resistance and environment
+Isolation by Resistance and Environment
-We used two approaches to calculate isolation by resistance: least cost path and Circuitscape.
+We used two approaches to calculate isolation by resistance: least cost path modelling and circuit theory.
 The code for this analysis can be found here: [__Isolation by resistance and environment script__](https://github.com/kdbchau/Ceratina-calcarata-Metagenomics/blob/main/Scripts/isolation.R).
-Resistance values assigned for different land use classes can be found in Table 1.
+Resistance values assigned for different land use classes across the tested hypotheses can be found in Table 1.
-The generated raster files were also used in the Circuitscape analysis.
+The generated raster files were also used in the Circuitscape analysis using [__Circuitscape__](https://circuitscape.org/) (version 5.0.0).
-Additionally, we calculated environmental distances using annual temperature and precipitation (see Supplementary materials for details).
+Additionally, we calculated environmental distances using annual temperature and precipitation (see Supplementary Materials for details on how climatic variables were obtained).

 # 5. Metagenomics